punkish/lana/public/terms-of-use.md

+---
+resource_id: terms-of-use
+tags: TOU
+---

+## Terms of Use

 Be nice.
 And make sure to read other stuff our lawyers<sup>1</sup> make us say:

 - <a href="/terms-of-service" class="view">Terms of Service</a>